How to buy Lycopodium (LYL) shares

 Lycopodium share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Lycopodium 's is 0.6421.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Lycopodium 's is 0.4008.
 This would suggest that Lycopodium 's shares are less volatile than average (for this exchange).

 Lycopodium Limited provides engineering and project delivery services in the resources, infrastructure, and industrial processes sectors.
 It operates through four segments: Mineral, Process Industries, Project Services-Africa, and Others.
 The company provides engineering and related services to junior exploration companies, multinational producers, manufacturing, and renewable energy facilities; project management, construction management, and commissioning services to the extractive mining industry; and asset management, engineering, architectural, and project delivery services to a range of private and public clients.
 It also offers metallurgical consulting services to mineral processing community in the field of comminution, hydrometallurgy, and mineral processing design; and drafting services to offshore entities.
 Lycopodium Limited was founded in 1992 and is headquartered in East Perth, Australia.